arush-garg/VidsForVSCode/README.md

 # ScrollPilot

 A VS Code extension that brings YouTube Shorts to your coding environment!
 Browse YouTube Shorts while agents code for you.
-Perfect for taking quick breaks without leaving VS Code.
+Watch a quick demo [here](https://youtu.be/ep6KnKgiyJc)!

 <i>Note: For the best experience, run this in a browser based IDE (like Github Codespaces).
 Some local installations have additional secruity features that prevent the videos from being displayed.</i>